playgameservices/play-games-plugin-for-unity/README.md

 Note: This first release does not yet include support for multiplayer, listing friends, interactive posts, raw data access, etc.

+## Upgrading

+If you have already integrated your project with a previous version of the plugin and wish to upgrade to a new version, please refer to the [upgrade instructions](https://github.com/playgameservices/play-games-plugin-for-unity/blob/master/UPGRADING.txt).

 ## Configure Your Game

 To use the plugin, you must first [configure your